Tech:NYC: Advocacy

-Tech:NYC advocates for a tech-friendly regulatory environment at both the city and state levels.
+Tech:NYC advocates for a tech-friendly regulatory environment at the city and state levels.

 U.S. immigration Policy

 Tech:NYC has advocated for a continuation of previous immigration policies at a time when government leaders favor more restrictions on who is allowed to work in the United States.
 The organization also launched a campaign called Tech Takes Action in September 2017 to rally support for immigrants who qualified for Deferred Action for Childhood Arrivals.